wyy-code/PipEA/README.md

 * Python == 3.6.5

 ## Acknowledgement
-We appreciate [PEEA](https://github.com/OceanTangWei/PEEA) for their open-source contributions and the enocder hyperparameters are followed their paper.
+We appreciate [PEEA](https://github.com/OceanTangWei/PEEA) for their open-source contributions and the enocder hyperparameters follow their paper.